hajkmap/NodeHoster/README.md

 # NodeHoster

-A .Net core solution aimed to simplify and provide the possibility to use IIS capabilities while hosting NodeJS-applications on Windows Server.
+A .NET solution aimed to simplify and provide the possibility to use IIS capabilities while hosting NodeJS applications on Windows Server.

 Originally created by [Hallbergs](https://github.com/Hallbergs) and later modified by [jesade-vbg](https://github.com/jesade-vbg) to include AD group lookup and a user cache etc.